sale

 In order to sustain this system, mark-ups have gotten higher and higher.

 Even those who launched “Rewiring fashion” did it following an outdated pattern, simply postponing delivery dates or sale seasons.
+Is that the solution?
+Really?

+Perhaps this means that nothing has to change.
 Covid was not a lesson to learn but just an obstacle along the path.
 Rather than learning the lesson and changing strategy, they would prefer to sell all the stocked goods to any alien species.
 And maybe exploit a whole galaxy too.

 Producing goods for the sale season

-Sale season!
-Read More »
+Sale Season!
+The Status Quo Never Dies Read More »

-In a world where fast fashion became a synonym of luxury and other similar absurdities, we always feel the need to define what we say.
-Somehow, we need to restore the meaning in a state of general confusion.
+Fashion communication – verbal, written and visual – has contributed to undermining the industry.
+In a world where fast fashion has become synonym of luxury and other similar absurdities, we always feel the need to define what we say.
+Somehow, we need to restore the meaning in this state of general confusion.

 “This item is new now, but it’s going to be old in three months or less.”
 There is no consistency in that.